microsoft/generative-ai-for-beginners/07-building-chat-applications/README.md

 Consider a chat application designed to assist medical practitioners by providing quick references to treatment guidelines, drug interactions, or recent research findings.

-A general-purpose model might be adequate for answering basic medical questions or providing general advice, it may struggle with the following:
+A general-purpose model might be adequate for answering basic medical questions or providing general advice, but it may struggle with the following:

 - **Highly specific or complex cases**.
 For example, a neurologist might ask the application, "What are the current best practices for managing drug-resistant epilepsy in pediatric patients?"
 - **Lacking recent advancements**.
 A general-purpose model could struggle to provide a current answer that incorporates the most recent advancements in neurology and pharmacology.